AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 relatively heavy: each mechanism is provided by the language in the form of a generic library function that must be specified in a context clause ("with-clause") at the top of the file, and then instantiated prior to use (like any generic).
+For an introduction to generic units in Ada, see that section in the introductory Ada course:
+:doc:`Introduction to Ada <courses/intro-to-ada/chapters/generics>`

 You should understand that the explicitly unchecked facilities in Ada are no more unsafe than the implicitly unchecked facilities in other languages.
-There's no reason to "drop down" to C, for example, to do low-level programming.
-For that matter, the low-level programming facilities in Ada are at least as powerful as those in other languages, and typically more so.
+There's no safety-oriented reason to "drop down" to C, for example, to do low-level programming.
+For that matter, the low-level programming facilities in Ada are at least as powerful as those in other languages, and probably more so.

 We will explore unchecked storage deallocation in a separate book so let's focus on unchecked type conversions.